Billy Klapper: Yellowstone appearance

 In his cameo on Yellowstone, Klapper played himself, appearing in a scene with the character Rip Wheeler (Cole Hauser).
 The scene takes place in Klapper's workshop in Pampa, Texas, where Rip goes to pick up a bit ordered by Lloyd years ago.

-Klapper's craftsmanship is highlighted during this interaction, and he gifts Rip a pair of his handmade spurs.
+Klapper's craftsmanship is highlighted during this interaction, and he gives Rip a pair of his handmade spurs.
 This moment is meant to serve as the passing of the torch from the old generation of cowboys to the new.

 The episode ends with a tribute to Klapper, reading "In Loving Memory of Billy Klapper," honoring his contribution to Western heritage and his brief but impactful appearance on the show.